Principles for the processing of user data by Kaspersky security solutions

 - User information

-Customers need to know that their accounts are secure and can be accessed from anywhere, so email addresses are used for authorization on the My Kaspersky web portal, which enables users to manage their protection remotely.
-Email addresses are also used to send targeted messages (e.g., containing important alerts) to users of Kaspersky Lab products.
+Customers need to know that their accounts are secure and can be accessed from anywhere, so email addresses are used for authorization on the My Kaspersky web portal, which lets users manage their protection remotely.
+Email addresses are also used to send tailored messages (e.g., containing important security alerts) to users.
 Users can also choose to specify the names (or nicknames) by which they would like to be addressed on the My Kaspersky portal and in emails.
 Contact information is provided by users at their own discretion.

 - Dump and trace files